aagedal/DaVinciResolve_Wishlist/README.md

 - [ ] Native support for stabilizing using Sony Alpha gyro data

 ## Export
+- [ ] Export Current Frame as Still **with** embedded Color Space metadata
-- [ ] Export Current Frame as Still **with** Color Profile metadata, and option to retain original file metadata.
+- [ ] Option to Export Current Frame as Still at souce resolution, while also retain original IPTC metadata of a source still.
+- [ ] Being able to export JPEG XL.
+- [ ] Being able to export TIFF, EXR, JPEG XL, PNG with embedded Color Space/Profile and gamma metadata.
+Especially useful for exporting HDR images.
+- [ ] Being able to export animated AVIF.
+- [ ] Being able to export AV1.

 ## Media Page
 - [ ] Being able to see and edit IPTC and EXIF metadata of images